ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/intermediate/extract/README.md

 ## Description

-You have seen in the previous tutorial how to load tweets from a flat file to a relational database.
-In this tutorial, you will see how to do the opposite task, exporting tweets from the database to a flat file:
+In this tutorial, you will see how to export tweets data from a relational database to a flat file:

 ![db-to-file](db-to-file.png)